Science

 Science Requirement

-To fulfill the science requirement, students must successfully complete three courses selected from two of the following Columbia departments or from the list of approved courses below, no more than two of which should be from the same department:
+To fulfill the science requirement, students must successfully complete three courses selected from the following Columbia departments or from the list of approved courses below, no more than two of which should be from the same department:

 • Astronomy